Derry: Officer injured as police attacked in security alert hoax

 One officer was injured but remained on duty and police vehicles were damaged during the attack.

-Police Service of Northern Ireland Chief Inspector Moyne said: "Police received a report at approximately 7.10pm on Friday 2 June of a suspicious object that had been left in the area.

-"Ammunition Technical Officers attended and assessed the object," which was removed for further examination, he added.
+Police Service of Northern Ireland Chief Inspector Moyne said ammunition technical officers attended the scene and assessed a suspicious object, which was removed for further examination.

 Police declared the alert a hoax.
-They said an investigation was under way and have appealed for anyone information to contact them.
+They said an investigation was under way and appealed for anyone with information to contact them.